Peering Controls in M-Link Edge

-M-Link and M-Link Edge are configuration options of the same core product and peering controls are central to the difference between the two.
+Peering controls are dentral to the differenct between M-Link Edge and other products in the M-Link family.
 Peering controls can be used to support use of these products with XMPP Gateways and Guards and generally to control traffic handled.
 Peering controls can also be used to support constrained networks and integration with XML Guards.
 This whitepaper explains how peering controls work, and how they are used in Isode's XMPP server products.

 When an XMPP server initiates a connection to another XMPP server (e.g., to xmpp.isode.com) it will normally look up the domain in the DNS (Domain Name Service) and connect using the IP address determined from this lookup.

-M-Link and M-Link Edge enable configuration of a set of peering controls, which are checked prior to the standard DNS lookup.
+All products in the M-Link family allow configuration of a set of peering controls, which are checked prior to the standard DNS lookup.
 Each peering control relates either to a specific domain (e.g. xmpp.isode.com), or to a collection of subdomains (e.g. all subdomains of "isode.com").
 A peering control can direct the connection to a domain or IP address configured as part of the peering control.
 Peer controls can be used to reject the traffic to another site entirely, restrict it to certain types, require particular security and authentication, and control the network connections used for the traffic.

-M-Link and M-Link Edge are configuration options of the same product.
-This product is generally referenced as M-Link, so this distinction is particularly important to understand for users of M-Link Edge.
-A very simple configuration with M-Link, M-Link Edge, and XMPP clients is shown below.
+M-Link User Server, M-Link Constrained Network Server and M-Link Edge are different products and, although they are all often generically referred to as "M-Link" each has different capabilities.
+When it comes to peering controls the product differences are particularly important to understand for users of M-Link Edge.
+A very simple configuration with M-Link User Server, M-Link Edge, and XMPP clients is shown below.

 M-Link Edge is a boundary server that has no directly connected clients, except operators (e.g MLC).
 It will always use peering controls to configure how XMPP traffic is routed.

-A hybrid configuration where M-Link provides boundary controls and supports local clients is possible, but would not generally be a useful or desirable configuration.
+A hybrid configuration where M-Link User Server provides boundary controls and supports local clients is possible, but would not generally be a useful or desirable configuration.

 Standard XMPP Distributed Operation